Bed bugs in Kansas City

-Bed bugs have largely been thought of as being a problem of the past.
+Bed bugs are thought of as being a problem a long time ago.
 Unfortunately, we are now experiencing a widespread recurrence of bed bugs in the United States and abroad.
 The most significant factor that explains their return is the increase in international travel.
-Bed bugs easily get into clothing or luggage and are brought home.
-Even the finest hotels are not immune
+Bedbugs easily get into clothing or luggage and are brought home.
+Even the finest hotels are not immune from this dreaded pest.

-A bedbug does not actually live under your skin, but will simply drink a few drops of blood while you are sleeping.
+A bedbug does not actually live under your skin but will drink a few drops of blood while sleeping.
 You cannot feel its bite, even though it is actually piercing the skin.
 Although some saliva will get into the bite, bed bugs are not known to pass on any diseases to humans.

 The different species of bed bugs have different feeding preferences.
-Some prefer human blood while others prefer bats and birds.
-Bedbugs primarily reside in their target’s nests or nesting areas.
+Some prefer human blood, while others prefer bats and birds.
+These insects primarily reside in their target’s nests or nesting areas.

-Bed Bug bites often cause redness and some swelling.
-Antihistamines and corticosteroids may be given to help relieve the itching.
-Approximately 50% of Bed Bug victims do not show any evidence of bites.
+Bites from these bugs often cause redness and some swelling.
+Antihistamines and corticosteroids may be given to help relieve the itching from the typical bedbug.
+Approximately 50% of victims do not show any evidence of bites.

 These tenacious pests are about 3/8″ long and are visible to the naked eye.
-Amazingly, they are able to go without food for as long as a year.
-After getting their fill of blood, the females will lay eggs in batches of up to 200 at a time.
+Amazingly, they can go without food for as long as a year.
+After getting their blood fill, the females will lay eggs in batches of up to 200 at a time.

-Since their reappearance, researchers have found that the new Bed Bugs are much more resistant to chemicals that have previously been in use.
-Insecticides that are often used for roaches and similar insects are ineffective on Bed Bugs.
-Bed Bugs, in particular, require professional pest control management.
+Since their reappearance, researchers have found that these new Bugs are much more resistant to chemicals that have previously been in use.
+Insecticides generally used for roaches and similar insects are ineffective on Bed Bugs.
+These bugs require professional pest control management.